PCS holds vaccination clinic for staff - Shelby County Reporter

 “It was a good effort community-wide, and EMS was there to help with reactions.
 Our central office staff members came to help organize snacks and traffic control,” she explained.
 “There was a great effort from the school system.
 As a whole we are in the process of securing more vaccines for the staff.”

-Around 150 staff members expressed interested in receiving a vaccine and the school system hopes to be able to put on a second clinic to get the rest of the interested staff vaccinated.
+Around 150 staff members expressed interested in receiving a vaccine, and the school system hopes to be able to put on a second clinic to get the rest of the interested staff vaccinated.

-“I am so proud of my school nurses this is out of their comfort zone.
+“I am so proud of my school nurses.
+This is out of their comfort zone.
 It was great for them to be involved and show how they can get it done,” Stevenson said.

 Harris pleads guilty in 280 Walmart parking lot robbery